EricSites/AutoSuggest/README.txt

    like default facebook behavior where you can type a few letters and hit enter or tab to select the first match.

+Modified the name of the post data parameter.
+Used to be as-values-X which had nothing to do with the data posted.
+Modified to use the target element's name plus the suffix "Values".

 Contributors:
 Alan Hogan (http://alanhogan.com)